hrshmistry/NOTE.it/README.md

 # NOTE.it
-#### A Simple Note Taking Android Application entirely developed in Kotlin.
+#### A Simple Note-Taking Android Application entirely developed in Kotlin.

 # #30DaysOfKotlin
 ### Developed for #30DaysOfKotlin 💖